smartcontractkit/functions-toolkit/README.md

 You can also use the [gist uploader utility function](#storing-encrypted-secrets-in-gists) to upload the encrypted secrets string to a JSON file in a Github Gist.

-However you'd need to pass the URLs to your Functions Consumer contract so that the DON can retrieve the secrets.

-**Note:** ⚠️ As an additional layer of security, the URLs must also encrypted with the DON Public key before being included in an on-chain transaction.
+**Note:** ⚠️ As an additional layer of security, the URLs pointing to your JSON file must also encrypted with the DON Public key before being included in an on-chain transaction.
 This is to prevent directly exposing the URL to anyone except DON members.
 You can build the encrypted URLs with:

-> const encryptedURLs: string = await encryptSecretsUrls(secretsUrls: string[])
+> const encryptedSecretsReference: string = await encryptSecretsUrls(secretsUrls: string[])

 The argument `secretsUrls` is an array of URLs and `encryptSecretsUrls()` returns the URLs as an encrypted, space-separated string of all the URLs you supply in the array.

+The encrypted URLs `encryptedSecretsReference` can then  be passed to your the Functions Client as one of the parameters for building the Functions Request.

 ## Functions Response Listener